TheOgWizeOne/AutoPowerpointChart/README.md

 # AutoPowerpointChart
 Python programme to automate creation / formatting of native Powerpoint charts from an Excel data source.

-Native meaning the data is embedded within the Powerpoint file, so no Excel file is required.
+Native meaning the data is embedded within the Powerpoint file, so no Excel file is required - great for distributing a standalone ppt as a deliverable report where readers might want to access data / edit charts.